You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 To win new customers, a website must be included in your marketing strategy.
 Fortunately, you don’t have to spend a ton of money setting up your small business website.
 There are lots of affordable, easy-to-use options available.

-When you have the time and resources, you can move on to adding social media profiles and consider other digital marketing tactics like paid ads, reviews, and search engine optimisation.
+When you have the time and resources, you can move on to adding social media profiles and consider other digital marketing tactics like paid ads, reviews, and search engine optimization.

 As your business grows, so too can your budget for building a stronger, more impactful digital marketing strategy.